 Every year, approximately 38 unattended children die in cars from heat.
 More than half the time, caregivers are distracted and forget there is a child in the car.
 Thirty percent of the time children climb into cars left unlocked or find the keys to gain car access and 17 percent are intentionally left in cars.
 Kids succumb to heat because their bodies heat up three to five times faster than an adult’s.
 Currently 19 states have laws that prohibit leaving children alone in cars, and other states prosecute caregivers under child endangerment laws.

 The first year of driving is the most dangerous, which inspires Safe Kids’ Countdown2Drive program.
 Nevertheless, teens as young as 14 years old can drive in nine states.
 Graduated Driver’s License (GDL) laws have significantly reduced the number of teen motor vehicle-related fatalities and injuries, but there is no uniform GDL requirement.
 During the consideration of the recently passed federal transportation bill, MAP-21, Safe Kids supported incentive grant programs to encourage state adoption of sensible, effective, age-appropriate GDL laws.

-39 states and the District of Columbia ban text messaging for all drivers.
-Twelve of these laws were enacted in 2010.
+Most states have addressed distracted driving with varying degrees of effectiveness.
+Twelve states have laws that were enacted in 2010.
 Ten states and the District of Columbia prohibit all drivers from using handheld cell phones while driving.
 Our president and CEO commented on findings of a newly released survey stating that new mothers indulge in risky driving behavior with their babies in the car.
 Safe Kids supports distracted driving laws.